 Usually, when a couple first get together, the brain and body produce a complex cocktail of chemicals and reactions, which explains why new couples might experience a rush of excitement and a racing heart when they see each other and are so eager to get their clothes off.
 Furthermore, during these early days of dating, there is still an element of mystery about your new love interest, plus the newness and surprise experienced whilst getting to know one another fuels our dopamine reward system in the brain, which is why you crave for more of each other.

 Now fast forward a few years, add in household bills, chores, work, family, and things probably aren’t looking quite as sexy and exciting!
 Although settled life may be rewarding in many ways, routine and familiarity are generally not a recipe for cultivating sexual desire.

 Couples can become so comfortable with each other, a bit like wearing a favourite pair of old slippers, but old slippers aren’t well known for their aphrodisiacal properties!
 The very craving for one another early in the relationship is what sparks sexual desire and behind this craving is a longing to fully know and be with the other person.
 Ironically, once this mission seems accomplished and there is no longer any mystery surrounding each other, desire can seem to disappear along with it.

 Of course, loss of sexual desire can be indicative of deeper relationship problems, but it doesn’t always mean that there is something hugely wrong in a relationship.
-Many things can affect sexual desire, such as stress, tiredness, illness, medication, drugs & alcohol, hormones and ageing.
+Many things can affect sexual desire, such as stress, tiredness, illness, medication (like the contraceptive pill), drugs and alcohol, hormones and ageing.
 It also differs from person to person and ebbs and flows throughout life.

 - Make the effort and do something fun together.
 Go out on a date or perhaps go on a weekend away from all the chores and routines in order to separate yourselves from the mundane every day, and tap into your playfulness.